 That’s not to say however that things can’t turn on a dime, it’s just not nearly as likely to happen as folks would lead you to believe.
 I spent the past few days visiting the Pyramids of Giza, Memphis and Saqqara and was shocked by how, well, empty these sites were.
 When I arrived at Khufu’s pyramid, I expected to be met by thousands of people standing in long lines, holding selfie sticks, bumping into each other but that was not the case.
 I found one of civilization’s greatest wonders nearly deserted.
 There were more Egyptians jockeying to offer camel rides than than there were tourists to ride the camels.

-There will always be religious fanatics interested in hurting civilians, as there are nationalists inclined to hurt those that do not resemble them, or conmen looking to dupe unsuspecting tourists out of cash or valuables.
+There will always be religious fanatics interested in hurting civilians, nationalists inclined to hurt the unfamiliar and conmen looking to dupe unsuspecting tourists out of cash or valuables.
 Don’t let what could happen to you at anytime in any city prevent you from visiting a country with as much to offer as Egypt.